Return Fire: Audio

+When a player is killed, a laughing skull appears on screen.
+The voice of the skull was provided by RJ Mical, co-designer of the Amiga, Atari Lynx, and 3DO.

+The game's audio was supervised by producer Alexis Kasperavičius, who also served as sound designer and music supervisor.

 Video sequences

 When a level is completed in the 3DO, PC or PlayStation version a short video clip is shown.
 One of these is a clip featuring Lou Gehrig's famous Luckiest Man on the Face of the Earth speech.

 Release

 A version for the Sega Saturn was developed and finished, but never released, though a complete build of the port was leaked online in 2007.
 Reviews for the Saturn version were published shortly before its targeted release date of May 1997; most reviewers described it as an unacceptably poor conversion of an outstanding game, suffering from a much lower frame rate than the 3DO and PlayStation versions.
 Another version of the game was also in development by Alexandria Inc. for the Atari Jaguar CD, but development on the port was terminated sometime in 1995 and it was never released for unknown reasons.

 The PlayStation release of Return Fire was the final game release by Time Warner Interactive before it was absorbed into Williams Entertainment (later became Midway Home Entertainment) by its new owners WMS Industries.